-Add a Line Chart to Reports
+Add Line Charts to Reports

 The Report Studio is still under development and has not officially been released.
 Be warned that code may change such that reports you create with this pre-release trial version might need to be updated in order to continue working after your next VTScada update.

 Until the official release, documentation for the Report Studio will open in response to the F1 key but will not be shown in the menu system.
-To view a table of contents for the complete chapter, navigate to The Report Studio
+To view a table of contents for the complete chapter, navigate to Report Building (Report Studio)

 The chart will only show within the reporting period up until the last data point retrieved.
 This prevents confusion if there is a discrepancy between the time of the last data point and the end of the reporting period.